hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/100_Map/300_Map_Eviction.md

 ![image](../../images/NoteSmall.jpg) ***NOTE:*** *This section is valid for Hazelcast 3.7 and higher releases.*

-Apart from the policies such as LRU and LFU, which Hazelcast provides out of the box, you can develop and use your own eviction policy.
+Apart from the policies such as LRU and LFU, which Hazelcast provides out-of-the-box, you can develop and use your own eviction policy.

 To achieve this, you need to provide an implementation of `MapEvictionPolicy` as in the following `OddEvictor` example: